enumerbs/Project4-Group6/README.md

 - https://www.abs.gov.au/statistics/industry/retail-and-wholesale-trade/retail-trade-australia/latest-release
 - In particular, the "Table 1.
 Retail turnover, by industry group" dataset in that release.
-- The ABS Retain Turnover categories are:
+- The ABS Retail Turnover categories are:
     - Cafes, restaurants and takeaway food services
     - Clothing, footwear and personal accessory retailing
     - Department stores